radiantone/pyfi/README.md

 ![logo](./screens/pyfi.svg)

 A distributed data flow and computation system that runs on transactional messaging infrastructure.
-It is designed to operate as a NVM Networked-Virtual-Machine by implementing distributed logic over hardware CPU/GPU processors and is suitable for all kinds of computational tasks.
+PYFI is designed to operate as a NVM Networked-Virtual-Machine by implementing distributed logic over hardware CPU/GPU processors and is suitable for all kinds of computational tasks.

+PYFI, as a whole,  is a "Managed Compute Platform" (MCP) providing the tools and separations between different layers of concern such as:
+* Hardware Compute Resources
+* Compute Availability & Scheduling
+* Distributed Flows
+* Python Processors
+  * Modules & Functions
+* Data Logging and Streaming
+  * Real-time & Historical Metrics

+With the PYFI compute environment different roles & responsibilities exist:
+* Hardware Admins
+* Infrastructure Admins
+* Compute Admins
+* Data Admins
+* Code Repository Owners
+* End Users

+PYFI provides the necessary tooling for all these adminstrators and users to work together smoothly across heterogenous compute environments.

 *NOTE: This repo will initially contain the core design documentation for PYFI but eventually I will commit the code here.
 Currently looking for sponsors to support the effort.
 If curious or interested, please reach out to me at darren@ontrenet.com.*
 ## Introduction